ulfschneider/ulfschneider.github.io/_posts/thoughts/2016-04-23-pocket-git-guide.md

 ---
 Any contents in Git must be in a branch.
 The first branch of a Git repository is the *master* branch.
 Technically it is a branch like all other branches, but conceptually it is the primary, stable version of whatever is stored in the repository.

 A commit will always be done inside of a particular branch.
 But while commits point to the past, a branch is a concept for the future.
 A branch is a virtual copy of your project, where commits can be made freely in isolation from whatever else may happen in the repository.
-You would make a branch to experiment with some new feature inside of your project, to fix a bug or to do other things which you want to have separated from everything else until you have truly found what you are after in your branch.
+You would create a branch to experiment with some new feature inside of your project, to fix a bug or to do other things which you want to have separated from everything else until you have indeed found what you are after in your branch.

-While you can have multiple branches in your repository, there is always exact one working branch in your local repository, which is the one you are currently working on.
+While you can have multiple branches in your repository, there is always exactly one working branch in your local repository, which is the one you are currently working on.
 This is what is in your *working directory* or *working copy*.
 Any commit you make will be against the working branch.

 `git branch <branch-name> [<commit>]` will create a new branch for you.
 Choose a short descriptive branch name.
 The optional `<commit>` specifies a commit to start from.
 If you don´t give the `<commit>`, the branch will be created from the latest commit in the current branch.

 ![]({{site.url}}/i/blog/git_new_branch.jpg)
 {:.full}

-Figure: Creating a new branch with name 'lazyload' {:.figcaption}
+Figure: Creating a new branch with the name 'lazyload' {:.figcaption}

-`git branch <branch-name>` will not make the new created branch your current working copy, therefore your next commit would not be against the new branch.
-In order to make the new branch the active working copy, you need to `git checkout <branch-name>
+`git branch <branch-name>` will not make the newly created branch your current working copy; therefore your next commit would not be against the new branch.
+To make the new branch the active working copy, you need to `git checkout <branch-name>
 ` after you have created your branch.
 Whatever you commit from that point on will be inside of your new branch and nowhere else.

 Again, there is a shorthand command for creating a branch and making it the current working copy all at once: `git checkout -b <branch-name>` will create a new branch and make it the current working copy.